In this 5-part seminar, learn the basic techniques of miniature-making while crafting a tiny, abandoned room of your own.

 This course includes five total sessions, each lasting two hours.

-Spring Section A: Meets Tuesdays starting June 27, skipping July 4.
+Summer Section A: Meets Tuesdays starting August 15.

 Students will be expected to wrap up anything that wasn’t completed during class and prepare materials for the next session.

 Students are required to purchase a room box ($35), available here.
 A 20% discount code for the room box will be provided for registered students.
 A list of additional materials (around $50-75 total) will be sent out to enrolled students closer to the start of this course.

 In addition to full-price tickets, a limited number of no-pay spots are available for this course.
 Please note that these tickets are reserved for those who would not otherwise be able to take this course and who expect to attend all sessions.
 No-pay spots are distributed via a randomized drawing two weeks before each course begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.